SAP Arena: Concerts

-Celine Dion will perform at the arena during her Courage World Tour on 2 April 2024.
+Boxing

+Heavyweight boxer Wladimir Klitschko won or defended titles at the arena on four separate occasions between 2006 and 2013.

 Services

 In January 2018 the SAP Arena became the first multi-purpose arena in Germany that provides location-based services like indoor navigation and proximity marketing to its visitors.
-Therefore name sponsor SAP has had the arena equipped with 630 iBeacons by the German technology startup Favendo.
+Therefore, name sponsor SAP has had the arena equipped with 630 iBeacons by the German technology startup Favendo.

 Transport links

-A tram line (number 6) connects the SAP Arena to Mannheim city center and a newly built road connection to the B 38a highway connects it to the A 656 Autobahn, leading to the A656/A 6 interchange, connecting eastbound Mannheim to Heidelberg (A656), and north-southbound to Frankfurt, Karlsruhe and Stuttgart (A6), as well as a little north on the A6 to Kaiserlautern (westbound).
+A tram line (number 6) connects the SAP Arena to Mannheim city center and a newly built road connection to the B38a motorway connects it to the A 656 Autobahn, leading to the A656/A 6 interchange, connecting eastbound Mannheim to Heidelberg (A656), and north-southbound to Frankfurt, Karlsruhe and Stuttgart (A6), as well as a little north on the A6 to Kaiserlautern (westbound).